 The lack of complicated machinery also makes it easier for heat exchangers to maintain the integrity of their cooling fluids and the air inside of electrical enclosures to prevent contamination.
 For example, many heat exchangers are closed-loop systems that completely prevent the exchange of air inside the enclosure and ambient air outside of it.
 This also means greater protection against things like condensation, dust, hazardous powders, and other potential environmental hazards.

-To learn more about the many important benefits of modern heat exchanger technology, call Noren Products, Inc. in Taylor, TX, at 866-936-6736.
+To learn more about the many important benefits of modern heat exchanger technology, call Noren Thermal, Inc. in Taylor, TX, at 866-936-6736.